-LOWERING THE HAMMER
+LOWERING THE HAMMER TO THE REBOUND POSITION:

 At any time the hammer can be cocked either manually or by cycling the finger lever fully.
-Unless shooting is imminent it is important to move the hammer immediately to the rebound position from the cocked position.
+Unless shooting is imminent, it is important to lower the hammer immediately to the rebound position from the cocked position.
 To do this:

-1. Make sure the barrel is pointed in a safe direction and that the hammer stop is in the "on" position.

-2. Get a stable grip on your rifle with your hand in shooting position.
-With slight upward pressure from your fingers push the finger lever upward against the stock (this releases the trigger stop as explained later).
-Place your thumb on the hammer and firmly hold the hammer back slightly with your thumb (See Figure 6-A).
+- 1. Make sure the barrel is pointed in a safe direction and that the safety (manual hammer stop) is in the "on" position. - 2.
+Get a stable grip on your rifle with your hand in shooting position.
+Place your thumb on the hammer and firmly hold the hammer back slightly with your thumb. - 3.
+While holding the hammer back with your thumb, apply just enough pressure on the trigger to release the hammer from the full-cock position (Figure 5A).

-3. While holding the hammer back apply just enough pressure on the trigger and finger lever to release the hammer from the full-cock position.
-Immediately remove your finger from the trigger and slowly and carefully allow the hammer to lower into the rebound position (See Figure 6-B).
+Immediately remove your finger from the trigger and slowly and carefully allow the hammer to lower into the rebound position (Figure 5B).